The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 Secondary Sources: Materials such as books and journal articles that analyze primary sources.
 Secondary sources usually provide evaluation or interpretation of data or evidence found in original research or documents such as historical manuscripts or memoirs.

 Style Manual: An information source providing guidelines for people who are writing research papers.
-A style manual outlines specific formats for arranging research papers and citing the sources that are used in writing the paper.
+A style manual outlines specific formats for arranging research papers and citing the sources used in writing the paper.

-Subject Heading: Descriptions of an information source’s content assigned to make finding information easier.
+Subject Heading: Descriptions of an information source’s content are assigned to make finding information easier.
 See also Controlled vocabulary, Descriptors.

 Thumb Drive: See also Flash drive.